Calebh101/force-semicolon/README.md

         - Off: no line
     - Default: Error

-- force-semicolon.unnecessarySemicolonLintType: setting that decides if VS Code should give an error, warning, or info dialogue for unnecessary semicolons (semicolons after function declarations, if statements, etc.)
+- `force-semicolon.unnecessarySemicolonLintType`: setting that decides if VS Code should give an error, warning, or info dialogue for unnecessary semicolons (semicolons after function declarations, if statements, etc.)
     - Options:
         - Error: red line and notification
         - Warning: yellow line and notification